mctechnologiesventures/cordova-plugin-health/README.md

 - includeCalsAndDist: {type: boolean}, optional, only used for activity.
 Adds 2 additional fields, calories (kcal) and distance (m) for each detected activity. **Warning**: access to calories and distance must have been granted!
 - successCallback: {type: function(data) }, called if all OK, data contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', sourceName: 'aaaa', sourceBundleId: 'bbbb' }
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem
-- filterOutUserInput: {type: boolean}, optional, filters out user-entered activities if set to true
+- filtered: {type: boolean}, optional, filters out user-entered activities if set to true

 #### iOS quirks